- Ready to upgrade

 By default, all your files and data will transfer.
 However, we recommend backing up your files before installation.
 Learn more about OneDrive PC folder backup.

 Downloading and installing Windows 11 will most likely take longer than a typical Windows 10 feature update.
-You can use your PC while you’re downloading Windows 11 and you also have the option to schedule the install to happen at a specific time when you aren’t planning on using your PC.
+You can use your PC while you’re downloading Windows 11 and you also have the option to schedule the installation to happen at a specific time when you aren’t planning on using your PC.
 Once it is downloaded and ready to install, you will be guided through the installation process, which includes a series of screens and prompts.
 There will be at least one restart.
 By default, all your files and data will transfer.
 However, we recommend backing up your files before installation.
 Learn more about OneDrive PC folder backup.
 Note that in areas where the internet is metered, ISP fees may apply.
 If your organization manages your PC, please contact your company’s IT department about getting Windows 11.

 If your PC meets the minimum hardware specifications, the Windows 10 Home edition in S mode can upgrade to the Windows 11 Home edition in S mode.
 If your Windows 10 PC is running the Pro edition in S mode, you will need to switch out of S mode to upgrade to Windows 11 Pro.
 Windows 11 Pro edition is not available in S mode.

 You can use the PC Health Check app to determine if your device is eligible to upgrade to Windows 11.
 Many PCs that are less than four years old will be able to upgrade to Windows 11.
 They must be running the most current version of Windows 10 and meet the minimum hardware requirements.

 Learn about Windows 11 for your business.